17 September 2018

 The color coding corresponds to the power output where purple means no output and yellow means maximum output as shown on the right.

 We can notice that, for this wind farm, the wind flows stronger to the east and south.
 As expected, the lighter the wind (the closer the point to the center), the lower the power output.
 We can also see that the data contains a considerable amount of noise, as we can see that the green points are mixed with the yellow points and also the purple points. meaning that, for the same wind speed and direction, there are different power outputs at different times.
 This limits the predictive power of the models we produce.
-Now let's look at the same figure but instead of the color code indicating the amount generated it will only indicate whether any amount was generated or not.

 for zone in range(1,11):